 Every piece of dough going through the continuous mixer has had the same mechanical treatment.
 Each piece of dough must pass through the entire mixing chamber before it is discharged.
 Besides that, the mixing chamber has a relatively large contact surface.
 This results in a constant (gluten) development of the dough.

 MAXIMUM WATER ABSORPTION (due to a.o.
 Sobatech’s homogenizer)

 The homogenizer phase (phase 1 mixing) guarantees a high level of water absorption and therefore more moisture in the final dough.
 In this phase the ingredients are not mixed mechanically, resulting in a homogeneous and consistent flow of dough.
 The excellent mixing characteristics of this first stage ensures, via a medium pressurized water injection system, a perfect hydration of the flour and a very substantial and homogeneous distribution of the active substances.
-The seperate ingredients first pass through the homogenizer phase before they enter the actual mixing chamber (mechanical kneading phase).
+The seperate ingredients first pass through the homogenizer phase before they enter the actual continuous mixer (the controlled mechanical kneading phase).